Want sharp content that connects with your audience? Share your brief here

 Women's Web is an open platform that publishes a diversity of views.
 Individual posts do not necessarily represent the platform's views and opinions at all times.
 If you have a complementary or differing point of view, sign up and start sharing your views too!

 I am Medha, a student.
-I am a passionate reader and want to be a
+I am a passionate reader and a writer too.
+I

 Dear Almost Pistanthrophobia, Yes, Your Love Taught Me This New Word